sorabh86/ng-seed-webstore/README.md

 # Overview  ([`angular-seed`](https://github.com/angular/angular-seed.git))
-This Project is a simple webstore (SALES APP), for selling products.
+This Project is a simple webStore (SALES APP), for selling products.
 It will list templates with details including price and category.
 We using a simple paypal buy button nothing too fancy.
 Main goal is to obtain experience on angularjs application & website development.

 Project contains Angular Seed boiler plate, angular-route, controllers & views, $http service to fetch simple json files.